99 Ways to Die (song): Background

-"99 Ways to Die", like many other Megadeth songs, is about band frontman Dave Mustaine's ex fiance, Diana.
+"99 Ways to Die", is about band frontman Dave Mustaine's ex-fiancée, Diana.

 The song has rarely been performed live by Megadeth, with it only appearing live a handful of times in 1995.
 Mustaine played the song for the first time in over 20 years at the "Rock 'N' Roll Fantasy Camp" in Deerfield Beach, Florida, in January, 2022.
 The song was performed with some campers as well as Brittany Denaro (AKA Britt Lightning), guitarist for the band Vixen.

 Critical reception

-The "Hidden Treasures" received generally mediocre reviews from critics, with "99 Ways to Die" being one of the only songs received well.
+The "Hidden Treasures" EP received generally mediocre reviews from critics, with "99 Ways to Die" being one of the only songs received well.
 AllMusics Stephen Thomas Erlewine wrote that the EP does not have many "first-rate songs" and that only "99 Ways to Die" made an impression.
 The Rolling Stone Album Guide was dismissive of the EP; the staff reviewer commented that the album is worth hearing only for "99 Ways to Die".